Meet the Inn Keepers

 In December 2010, a beautiful and well kept, orange/white cat decided that the veranda of Bloomsbury Inn was a perfect new home.
 She came with no baggage and was very determined to stay.
 Believing she must belong to someone who was missing her, she was listed with the shelter, posted on Facebook and advised to vets.

 December came and went; Miss Kitty Stray remained on the veranda.
 We were not feeding Miss Kitty Stray; she continued to make Bloomsbury her home.
 In January, following a rare, severe freeze, Miss Kitty had nothing to eat and no natural water sources.
 The rest is history.
-Miss Kitty Stray, the Bloomsbury Inn Cat, is now a full member of the Bloomsbury Team — she doesn’t like the fact that she cannot come in the house.
+Miss Kitty Stray, the Bloomsbury Inn Cat, is now a full member of the Bloomsbury Team — she doesn’t like the fact that she cannot stay in the house.
 But, she loves greeting you upon arrival.